National Geographic Live:

 National Geographic Live is the live events division of National Geographic.
 With a broad roster of talent including renowned photographers, scientists, authors, filmmakers and adventurers, National Geographic Live’s critically acclaimed programs have connected with audiences worldwide for over a century.
 Currently, National Geographic Live events are held in a variety of cities around the world, including, Seattle, Tampa, Los Angeles, and Calgary.
 In each of these cities, speakers share behind-the-scenes stories from the front lines of exploration onstage alongside stunning imagery and gripping footage.
 For more information, visit natgeolive.com.

 Subscriptions for all three shows just $99.99.
-Single tickets not available for sale yet.
+Single tickets are also available!

 Nat Geo Live Speakers and Dates:

 National Geographic Live On the Trail of Big Cats: Tigers, Cougars, and Snow Leopards

 Steve Winter, Photographer

 Go around the world in search of big cats with award-winning photographer Steve Winter.
 A determined explorer, Winter will lead you from Asian jungles where resilient tiger populations persist, to the Himalaya, home of the rare snow leopard.
 Follow him into the rainforests of Latin America to view the elusive jaguar–and to Hollywood in pursuit of the American cougar.
 He’ll share both dangerous and lighter moments: from getting stuck in quicksand to mishaps with remote-controlled cameras.
 Co-author of the National Geographic book Tigers Forever, Winter’s mission is to share the beauty of big cats while working to save them.

 National Geographic Live View From Above